 French writer Guy de Maupassant used to say: “Should you only have one day to spend in Sicily and you ask me ‘what is there to see?’
 I would reply ‘Taormina’ without any hesitation.
-It is only a landscape but one in which you can find everything that seems to have been created to seduce the eyes, the mind and the imagination.” – Guy de Maupassant.
+It is only a landscape but one in which you can find everything that seems to have been created to seduce the eyes, the mind and the imagination.”

 Indeed, Taormina is one of the most amazing destinations in Sicily and, arguably, in the world.
 Where else would you be able to sit on a 23 centuries old Greek theater, built on a natural terrace overlooking the deep blue Ionian sea, with the highest European volcano snowy peak on the horizon?

 Taormina is not only a delightfully medieval village with astonishing views and sights, but it is also famous for its beaches, including the Isola Bella, a tiny island connected to the main land by a narrow stretch of land that can only be seen if the tide is low.
-One or two days in Taormina allow you to wonderfully combine seaside, culture and entertainment.
+One day in Taormina (or, ideally, 2 or 3) will allow you to wonderfully combine seaside, culture and entertainment.